Superposition Without Interference? Towards Isolated Interventions via Almost Orthogonal Features in Language Models

-In the context of learned representations, this implies that intervening on one latent mechanism should not systematically alter the functional form or parameters of the remaining mechanisms.
-When this condition is approximately satisfied, interventions applied in representation space can be interpreted as localized changes to specific causal factors, enabling controlled manipulation without inducing unintended side effects in other components. \looseness=-1
+In the context of learned representations, this implies that intervening on one latent mechanism should not systematically alter the functional form of the remaining mechanisms.
+This perspective is especially appealing for mechanistic interpretability.
+If a feature corresponds to a meaningful concept, an intervention on that feature should induce a targeted change in model behavior without substantially altering the effects of other features.
+More broadly, this would move us closer to representations in which a conceptual intervention in the output corresponds to a localized intervention inside the model.